Arakan Mountains

 Red Serow

 The forests on the mountain slopes are the home of the red serows.
-This relative of goats and chamois is extremely rare and very little is known about occurrence and distribution.
+This relative of goats and chamois is extremely rare and very little is known about occurrence and spread.
 They are often the target of sling hunting.
+This relative of goats and chamois is extremely rare and very little is known about its occurrence and distribution.
+They are often the target of snare hunting.

 Seed dispersers